The roadmap for Product/Market Fit… maybe

 - Identify the next milestone.

 - You have to be executing against the next milestone every day.
 Write it down and look at it every morning.
+Everything else is a distraction to be ignored, or a necessary evil that you should dispatch as quickly as possible, including delegation or accepting that it’s fine if it’s executed poorly or late.

-- Identify the biggest current obstacle.
+- Identify the current obstacle to achieving the milestone.

 - You must face the difficult truth.
 Do not pick the obstacle that feels comfortable; pick the existential crisis that is uncomfortable exactly because it is critical and scary and true.